WajihaKh/can-of-books-frontend/README.md

 - We're building a website dedicated to tracking impactful books and recommending new reads.
 Beyond being a class assignment, this project is driven by a passion for literature and the transformative power of books.

-    -Tracking Impactful Books: Users can log books that have made a significant impact on them, recording details like title, description, and status.
+    - Tracking Impactful Books: Users can log books that have made a significant impact on them, recording details like title, description, and status.

-    -Recommendation System: Providing personalized book recommendations based on user interests and preferences.
+    - Recommendation System: Providing personalized book recommendations based on user interests and preferences.

-    -Community Engagement: Fostering a community where users can share favorite books, reviews, and recommendations with others.
+    - Community Engagement: Fostering a community where users can share favorite books, reviews, and recommendations with others.

 Additionally, we'll be creating both the front-end and back-end components of this website to ensure they seamlessly connect.
 This project aims to create a platform that enhances the reading experience, promotes the value of books, and connects book enthusiasts through technology.